Check sensors-temperatures

 Overview

-• Run sensors-detect --auto beforehand to scan your system for the various hardware monitoring chips or sensors supported by libsensors or, more generally, by the lm_sensors tool suite.
+• Run sensors-detect --auto beforehand to scan the system for hardware monitoring chips supported by libsensors / lm_sensors

 Fact Sheet